ping7io/docs/docs/configuration/locations.md

 | `africa-south`  | ~ Q2 2022          | ❌        | ✅          | ✅              |
 | `china-central` | ~ Q3 2022          | ❌        | ❌          | ✅              |
 | `au-east`       | ~ Q3 2022          | ❌        | ❌          | ✅              |

+💡 Missing a location?
+Contact us and we'll expand to that region!
+{: .bg-grey-lt-000 .p-3 .d-block }